The length of time each item appears on your credit report depends on the type of information involved.

 Can you remove collections from a credit report in Canada?

-While collections are automatically removed from your credit report after six years, you can request their removal early.
+While collections are automatically removed from your credit report after six years, you can request their removal if there has been a mistake or if enough time has passed.

-If they refuse, you can propose a debt settlement agreement to have the debt marked as paid on your credit report, which may boost your credit score.
+If it hasn’t been six years since you last made a payment or the date you defaulted on the account, the collection record is not eligible for removal.
+However, you can propose a debt settlement agreement to have the debt marked as paid on your credit report, which may boost your credit score.

 How long do collections stay on your credit report after they are paid?